 - Click on a circle or country to for context-specific actions: (i) Focus on this Point to show results within a certain radius, (ii) Replace the current search with a search for mentions of this location, and (iii) Restrict or Extend the search via Boolean operators (AND, OR).

 - Zoom via the mouse wheel or a double click, or click and drag for a seamless panning of the display.
 Both operations trigger new queries to update the map.
 This results in richer and more detailed visualizations without cluttering the display.
 This strategy also avoids slowing down the display at lower zoom levels.

 For the geospatial analytic mapping, we use Scalable Vector Graphics (SVG) and D3.js to render interactive elements.
 While simple shapes are great for getting a quick overview, they can lack the desired level of detail.
 When focusing on a city like Vienna (Austria), for example, district borders, landmarks and individual streets are important points of reference to consider in the geographic layout.

 Advancing the State of the Art in Geospatial Analytics

-Developed as part of the ASAP and PHEME research projects, the geographic map supports very large datasets and has been tested with search queries returning more than 100 million documents.
+Developed as part of the ASAP and EVOLVE big data research projects, the geographic map module supports very large datasets.
+It has been tested successfully with search queries returning more than 100 million documents.
 The screenshot above shows a street-level display with an adaptive tooltip for on-the-fly query refinements.
-The blue markers presents anonymized cell tower activity data for the City of Rome.
+The blue markers present anonymized cell tower activity data for the City of Rome.
 The system then overlays this information with geotagged Twitter postings (green = positive; red = negative).
-With such an overlay, analysts can easily identify communication hotspots during an event.
-This shows how semantic technologies in conjunction with advanced visual tools transform statistical data into valuable repositories of actionable knowledge .
+With such an overlay, analysts can easily discover communication hotspots during an event.
+This shows how semantic technologies in conjunction with advanced visual tools transform statistical data into valuable repositories of actionable knowledge for geospatial analytics applications.